FAQ

 Liquidations are a permissionless feature of the Aave Protocol.
 If a borrow position has insufficient collateral to cover the liquidation threshold, then any address on the network is able to initiate a liquidation transaction.

 The liquidation penalty (or bonus for liquidators) depends on the asset used as collateral.
-You can find every asset's liquidation fee in the risk parameters section.
+You can find every asset's liquidation fee in the risk parameters dashboard.

 Example 1